rl-institut/beamer_theme/README.md

 # Installation

 You need to have some Latex packages installed.
-For linux users use
+Linux users use

 ```
 sudo apt get install texlive